ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Applicability to CloudSystem

 The CloudSystem includes Windows 10 which has been evaluated and therefore the controls relating to evaluated products are applicable to the CloudSystem.
-No high assurance products are used by the CloudSystem, Azure or Office 365.
+No high assurance products are used by the CloudSystem, Azure or Microsoft 365.

 ### CloudSystem compliance approach